 - Third parties participating in a College education program or activity

-These procedures apply to conduct that occurs in a College education program or activity located within the United States and of which the College has actual knowledge.
+These procedures apply to conduct that occurs in a College education program or activity or under circumstances where the College has disciplinary authority and of which the College has knowledge.

 Reporting